Moon Light World Map

 The white dot symbolizes the position of the Moon, and the yellow sun symbolizes the position of the sun.

 View Day and Night Map

 - The bright part of the map shows where the moon is over the horizon on Wednesday, November 14, 2012 at 16:08:00 UTC.

 - The Sun's position is marked with this symbol: .
 At this location, the Sun will be at its zenith (directly overhead) in relation to an observer.

 - The Moon's position is marked with this symbol: .
 At this location, the Moon will be at its zenith in relation to an observer.
 Note that the symbol is not showing the current phase of the Moon.

-The moon is so close to the Sun that it hard to see from earth.
+The moon is so close to the Sun that it is probably impossible to see from earth

 Fraction of moon illuminated: 1%

 Position of the Moon

 On Wednesday, November 14, 2012 at 16:08:00 UTC the Moon is at its zenith at these coordinates: